 (Phonetic: LIM-uh-neen)

 Effects: Uplifting, anti-anxiety, and energizing.
-Limonene dominates strains like Sour Diesel and Super Lemon Haze, making it ideal for daytime use27.
+Limonene dominates strains like Sour Diesel and Super Lemon Haze, making it ideal for daytime use

-Therapeutic Potential: Fights depression, supports digestive health, and exhibits antibacterial properties718.
+Therapeutic Potential: Fights depression, supports digestive health, and exhibits antibacterial properties

 3. β-Caryophyllene: The Spicy Protector